tbringloe/WGS-NOVAC/README.md

 max_missing=0.9 # value is proportion of present data needed to keep a SNP site, so 0.9=10% missingness

 ##User specifies following parameters for removal of linked SNPs using PLINK
-plink_r2=0.15
+plink_r2=0.25
 plink_window_size=25 #in kb

 ##User specifies values of k for ADMIXTURE analysis
 k_low=2
 k_high=3
-pops=Arctic,Atlantic,Greenland1,Greenland2,Faroe_Islands,Norway,Ireland #here, list populations in order they should appear in admixture plot, seperated by a comma
+pops=HalibutPoint,KayakBeach #here, list populations in order they should appear in admixture plot, seperated by a comma

+##User specifies the window and step sizes in bp for vcftools pop gen analyses
+window=50000 # in bp; it is recommended to set this high; vcftools will output results for windows with variant(s) present, upward biasing estimates due to excluded 0 value windows.
+Setting a larger window will minimize this bias. step_size=5000 # in bp
 ```

 Once the user is happy with these choices, the slurm script must be submitted to an HPC server.
 Alternatively, the individual line codes can be run on a private, linux-based server.
 If the user wants to run specific sections, avoid rerunning, or remove particular commmands from the script, they can put a # at the beginning of relevant lines, or delete altogether (providing they are not necessary).
+It is recommended to break up the job, running computationally intensive portions (calling variant positions) with many threads before running seperate jobs for the analyses (which generally do not use multiple threads).

 ```
-sbatch WGS_NOVAC_14iii22.slurm
+sbatch WGS_NOVAC_20iv22.slurm
 ```

 The workflow, in terms of the methods leveraged, are described here.
 For further details on methodology and benchmarking of the specific programs used, see [References](#references), which include links to GitHub/webpages.
 ### Raw read QC and organellar assembly
 The user must first provide a single column text file called sample.list in the workflow root directory containing the sample IDs (i.e. 01_SampleID_Pop/Species) used as the prefix in the fastq files.

 The pipeline starts by performing fastqc/multiqc on the raw read files.
 The files are then trimmed according to user specified criteria.
 Fastqc and multiqc are performed again on the trimmed reads, and should be checked over and compared to the raw QC output.
-Once the reads are trimmed, the workflow will move onto organellar assembly using NOVOPlasty (Dierckxsens et al. 2017), which extends a user provided seed sequence based on coverage (i.e. high frequency kmers are used to extend the seed), until the assembled genome begins to overlap, confirming circularity.
+Once the reads are trimmed, the workflow will move onto organellar variant calling using a read mapping approach, but the user can also optionally specify de novo assembly using NOVOPlasty (Dierckxsens et al. 2017); this program extends a user provided seed sequence based on coverage (i.e. high frequency kmers are used to extend the seed), until the assembled genome begins to overlap, confirming circularity.
 Seperate folders and configuration files are created for each sample.
 Carefully check over the final contig(s), if the assembly is not complete, this can potentially be improved two ways: 1) specify more reads to subsample for organellar assembly (improving coverage), or 2) specify a higher Kmer value, which may help bridge breaks in the assembly (you might have to increase the number of subreads as this will decrease kmer coverage).
 Performance will depend on the nature of the organellar genome.
 Complex samples with lots of different genomes, or repeat patterns, will lead to breaks in the assembly.
 This can create a lot of manual work trying to piece the organellar genome together.
-An alternative read mapping stream to call organellar variant positions could be implimented in later versions of the workflow to work around assembly issues.
+The former option (mapping approach) is suggested for downstream analyses, the latter (de novo assembly) is suggested for publishing organellar genomes.

-Providing organellar assembly was successful, the genomes are aligned using XXX (ref) and phylogenetic analysis is performed using RAxML (Stamatakis et al. 2014).
-Basic population statistics are also performed using PopGenome (Pfeifer et al. 2014).
+Providing organellar assembly was successful, the genomes can be aligned using MAUVE (Darling et al. 2004).
+Phylogenetic analyses are performed using the read mapping results, and using RAxML (Stamatakis et al. 2014).
+Basic population statistics are also performed on the read mapping results, using PopGenome (Pfeifer et al. 2014).

 ### Read mapping to nuclear genome and VCF compilation
 The trimmed reads are mapped to the reference genome using end-to-end mode in bowtie2 (Langmead and Salzberg 2012); an alternative version of the workflow is being developed to input long read data.
 A single bowtie2 parameter is specified by the user, which indicates a cutoff in percent divergence to map to the reference genome.
 For phylogenetic work mapping across multiple species, this parameter should be set high (perhaps as high as 20% divergence or more, depending on how distantly related the species are expected to be relative to the reference genome), for population level work, this parameter should be set low (2-5% divergence).
 The % divergence is approximate because the bowtie2 parameter being set is dynamic, since it factors in read quality information (poor base calls count less towards whether the read is mapped or not).
 Please refer to the bowtie2 manual to see exactly how mapping scores are calculated.